- How does responsible investing work?

 Under the current regulations, super funds do not need to provide a detailed list of their assets, let alone an explanation of how these relate to specific ESG concerns.
 As a result, finding out which companies and investment assets your super fund owns so you know your super account is not supporting activities that don’t match your values is not easy.

 From January 2019 (or perhaps from January 2020, subject to legislation), super funds will be required to provide a detailed list of the assets held in their investment portfolios, but the disclosure rules have been delayed several times already and may not come into effect at that time.
-For more information about the new portfolio holdings disclosure (PHD) requirements, see SuperGuide article Portfolio disclosure: What’s your super fund investing in?
+For more information about the new portfolio holdings disclosure (PHD) requirements, see SuperGuide article Does your super fund disclose what you are investing in?

 One way to get an insight into what super funds are doing is to check the RIAA certification program (for more information, see this RIAA link.
 The certification program audits the asset holdings and management processes used by super funds and investment managers to ensure they are doing what they claim in their ESG marketing materials.